Education System In Pakistan

-- University level (Graduation/ Masters)
+- University level (Graduation/Master)

-Presently today in Pakistan the education institution is following two kinds of education systems which are one being private sector and the other government sector.
+Presently today in Pakistan the education institution is following two kinds of education systems which are one private sector and the other government sector.
 These two sectors serve the educational needs of the general public.
 We must agree to this that the education system of the private sector is more than satisfactory as they provide good teaching staff to their students and the syllabus they teach is also very satisfactory.
 They also provide necessary extracurricular activities to their students which help them in learning.

 But the real and main problem is with the public or government sector’s education as they neither have good teaching staff nor they have teachers which are well qualified for the teaching job, and I think that is the biggest problem of them all.
-Then the second main problem is a syllabus and the courses are not up to the mark.
+Then the second main problem is the syllabus and the courses are not up to the mark.

 For more Quaid e Azam quotes for students.
 Click

 There are zero extracurricular activities in the public sector too which makes it duller.
-Apart from these differences, there is a huge difference in teaching style and teacher’s behaviour in both sectors.
-Teachers are friendlier and cooperative with their students in private institutes.
+Apart from these differences, there is a huge difference in teaching style and teacher behaviour in both sectors.
+Teachers are friendlier and more cooperative with their students in private institutes.
 In these institutes, students are able to learn more with more comfort and an open mind.
-On the other hand, there is no such type of behaviour is common in the public sector.
+On the other hand, there is no such type of behaviour common in the public sector.

-The government schools are failed to deliver quality education to the children we can see that only poor people send their children to public institutes because they are unable to afford the high fees of private schools.
+The government schools failed to deliver quality education to the children we can see that only poor people send their children to public institutes because they are unable to afford the high fees of private schools.

 Which is to be done is that the government should impose the same syllabus in both public and private institutions in order to eliminate this class-based education system and should learn the same.
-Another major issue is the lack of funds the government gives a small number of funds which is not enough for the development of a system according to a report 81% of funds are reserved for the salaries of teachers and rest is for the infrastructure and other expenses.
+Another major issue is the lack of funds the government gives a small number of funds which is not enough for the development of a system according to a report 81% of funds are reserved for the salaries of teachers and the rest is for the infrastructure and other expenses.